perlun/dotfiles/README.md

 ## Recommended tools (GNU/Linux)

-- Debian Testing or Unstable, to get good, recent versions of the software I need for work and play.
+- Debian `testing` or `unstable`, to get good, recent versions of the software I need for work and play.
+At the moment, I'm actually using `stable` (`buster`) since it was released recently enough.
-- ~`sudo apt-get install gnome` as the desktop environment of choice.
-Well polished, pretty much on-par in terms of usability with Windows 10 or macOS.~ Because of excessive memory usage (`gnome-shell` was up to 6 GiB at some point), I ended up scrapping this and went with `sudo apt-get install cinnamon` instead.
-It seems to use less Javascript for its UI which I consider a very good thing...
-See the references at the end of this README.md for some interesting reading about memory leaks that have been present in Gnome historically.
-- ~`sudo apt-get install gnome-tweaks` - this one has nice stuff like "use Caps Lock for switching keyboard layouts".~ Using a similar thing in Cinnamon instead.
 - [pg_hba.ctl](pg_hba.ctl) settings, to make URLs like `postgres://localhost/foo_database` work for any local user. **Caveat**: not secure for customer/multi-user environments.